-Curriculum & Pedagogy: Mathematics & STEM (CSE 336) is designed to acquaint the student with the content, learning theory, and methods appropriate to instruction in elementary math.
+On- Campus only Alternate years, spring Curriculum & Pedagogy: Mathematics & STEM (CSE 336) is designed to acquaint the student with the content, learning theory, and methods appropriate to instruction in elementary math.
 Philosophical emphasis is placed on the understanding of mathematics as one aspect of a structured universe created by a rational, orderly God.
 Pre-requisites: Fundamentals of Mathematics and Instructional Design & Assessment.
+3 credit hours On-Campus only

 Curriculum & Pedagogy: Science Education (CSE 337) is a course of study that examines the nature of science instruction and learning.
 Attention is given to the development of science process skills, as well as to the content and concepts that typically appear in elementary to middle school science curriculum.
 The latest teaching models and strategies for science learning are explored.
-Course assignments provide both training opportunities and development of the pre-service teacher's philosophy of science education.
 Students demonstrate they understand clearly that faith is not in conflict with science.
 Pre-requisite: Instructional Design & Assessment.